You are browsing documentation for a version other than the latest stable release. Switch to the latest stable release, 2.1.

 public.key files are the private and public keys, respectively.

--k parameter to specify the private key, which will be used for creating the signature.
+parameter in both cases to specify the private key, which will be used for

-mender-artifact write rootfs-image -t beaglebone -n mender-1.0.1 -u core-image-base-beaglebone.ext4 -k private.key -o artifact-signed.mender
+mender-artifact write rootfs-image -t beaglebone -n mender-master -f core-image-base-beaglebone.ext4 -k private.key -o artifact-signed.mender

-This is the command the Signing system uses to create a signed Artifact.
+The latter is typically the command that the Signing system uses to create a

 After a signed Artifact is created, it can be verified with